 - Power-cycle your gateway.
 Click here for more information

 - Power-cycle your device:

-- Unplug the power cord or remove the battery from the wireless device that is experiencing connection issues.
-Wait approximately 10 seconds and then reconnect the power and reboot the device
+- Unplug the power cord and if possible remove the battery from the wireless device that is experiencing connection issues.
+Wait approximately 10 seconds, replace the battery, reconnect the power and reboot the device

 - Disconnect and reconnect your wireless connection:

 - Wireless Switch: If your device has a wireless hardware switch (Typically laptop computers), turn it off for approximately 10 seconds, and then flip it back on.

 - Smart Phone/Tablets: Check your wireless settings to ensure that WiFi is set to ON.
 Also make sure that Airplane mode is set to OFF

 - Windows: Right-click on the Internet icon in the lower right-hand task bar and select Disconnect from then select your wireless network.
 Wait approximately 10 seconds then right-click on the icon and select Connect to a network.
 Select your wireless network name to reconnect.